x-Slim/Animonculory-Visual-Overhaul/Readme.md

 In order to get xEdit based tools to work with the GOG edition of the game, you need to add arguments which specify where the `data`, `ini` and `plugins` are.
 An example of this is given below:

 `-D:"C:\Games\GOG Galaxy\Games\Skyrim Anniversary Edition\Data" -I:"C:\Users\Althro\Documents\My Games\Skyrim Special Edition GOG\Skyrim.ini" -P:"C:\Games\AVO\profiles\AVO [GOG]\Plugins.txt" -IKnowWhatImDoing -PseudoESL`

+### I own the AE paid addon.
+Is there a version I can use/how do I use it?

+Please use [AVO-AE](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/AEReadme.md) for full integration of the creation club content.

+Should you not want the integration, disable the mod called `CC Config`. **NOTE**: You will need to resolve any new conflicts that appear with activating the CC content.

+***

 ### Tweaking the Game Settings